Our Team

 **NOT AVAILABLE FOR CLIENTS**

 Erin completed her Bachelor of Arts degree in Linguistics with a minor in Psychology at the University of Regina before completing her Master’s degree in Speech-Language Pathology at Minot State University.
-Erin is a registered member with the Saskatchewan Association of Speech-Language Pathologists and Audiologists (SASLPA).
+Erin is a registered member with the College of Speech-Language Pathologists and Audiologists of Saskatchewan (CSASK).

 Erin has experience working with children and adults in education and healthcare settings respectively.
 She began her journey as a Speech-Language Pathologist (SLP) working in both the school system and in an acute care setting with adults.
 However, over the past couple of years she has focused on providing assessment and treatment to toddlers, preschool and school age clients.
 Erin has experience working with children with a variety of needs including expressive/receptive language delay, articulation/phonological disorders, phonological awareness, childhood apraxia of speech, cleft palate, voice, fluency, Down’s Syndrome, Autism Spectrum Disorder, global developmental delay, and Alternative/Augmentative Communication (AAC).